This is the page description.

 — About US—

-Spend your lunch or evenings with us, enjoy our fine food, any of our 200 single malt scotch whiskies or a pint of your favorite from one of our 17 taps.
+Located at 115 Rideau Street, come and spend your lunch or evenings with us, enjoy our fine food, any of our 200 single malt scotch whiskies or a pint of your favourite brews from one of our 17 taps.

 The History of the Three Legged Haggis